Creatine is known for muscle growth and strength. Most people expect weight gain from water retention in the muscles.

 - Excessive Cardio: Too much cardio can lead to muscle loss, especially when combined with a supplement like creatine.
 A proper balance of resistance training is key.

-Should You Be Worried About Weight Loss While on Creatine?
+Should You Be Worried About Weight Loss on Creatine?

 Not necessarily.
 Weight loss could be a sign that you’re losing fat rather than muscle.